Jayne Hrdlicka was appointed Jetstar Group Chief Executive Officer in July 2012.

 Barathan (Bara) Pasupathi began as Jetstar Asia’s Chief Executive Officer in July 2012.

-Barathan has over 20 years of experience in aviation and energy sectors and was a founding executive of Jetstar Asia, serving as its Chief Financial officer from 2004 to 2007.
-Some of Barathan’s accomplishments include helping to establish Jetstar Asia through fleet procurement, fuel hedging, and its merger with Valuair.
+Barathan has over 23 years of experience in aviation and energy sectors and was a founding executive of Jetstar Asia, serving as its Chief Financial officer (CFO) from 2004 to 2007.
+Some of Barathan’s accomplishments include helping to establish Jetstar through its merger with Valuair, fleet procurement and fuel hedging.

-Prior to being appointed CEO Jetstar Asia Barathan was the Managing Director of Mabanaft Singapore Pte Ltd, a leading independent German oil trading group based in Singapore and currently serves as Senior Advisor to Marquard & Bahls New Business Ventures.
+Prior to being appointed CEO of Jetstar Asia, Barathan was the Managing Director of Mabanaft Singapore Pte Ltd, a leading independent German oil trading group based in Singapore and currently serves as Senior Advisor to its parent company Marquard & Bahls.
 He also expanded his aviation and finance experience as CFO for Middle East-based Jazeera Airways and Sahaab Aircraft leasing.

 Barathan is a graduate from Murdoch University with a Bachelor of Commerce.
 In 2013 he was awarded the Distinguished Alumnus award by Murdoch University.
-He also holds a Masters in Business Administration and is a Certified Public Accountant.
+He also holds a Masters in Business Administration and is a member of CPA Australia.

 Mr Le Hong Ha was appointed Jetstar Pacific CEO in March 2012.